Facebook rejects co-founder call for breakup, senator urges US antitrust probe

 "We are a nation with a tradition of reining in monopolies, no matter how well intentioned the leaders of these companies may be.
 Mark's power is unprecedented and un-American," Hughes, a former college roommate of Facebook Chief Executive Mark Zuckerberg, wrote in a lengthy New York Times opinion piece.

-Facebook's social network has more than 2 billion users across the world.
+Facebook's social network has more than 2 billion users.
 It also owns WhatsApp, Messenger and Instagram, each used by more than 1 billion people.
 Facebook bought Instagram in 2012 and WhatsApp in 2014.

 Facebook rejected Hughes' call for WhatsApp and Instagram to be made into separate companies, and said the focus should instead be on regulating the internet.
-Zuckerberg will be in Paris on Friday to meet with French President Emmanuel Macron to discuss internet regulation.
+Zuckerberg will be in Paris on Friday to discuss internet regulation with French President Emmanuel Macron.

 "Facebook accepts that with success comes accountability.
 But you don't enforce accountability by calling for the break up of a successful American company," Facebook spokesman Nick Clegg said in a statement.